 It used to be that the only people interested in knowing idioms in Tagalog were Filipino or at least living in the Philippines.
 These days, things have changed considerably.
 The U.S. State Department reports that there are about four million Americans of Philippine ancestry in the United States.
-Most of these American speak English as well as their native Filipino dialect, which, in most cases is Tagalog.
-Learning a few idioms in Tagalog, is as great way to share some fun conversation with a Filipino.
+Most of these Americans speak English as well as their native Filipino dialect, which in many cases is Tagalog.
+Learning a few idioms in Tagalog is a great way to share some fun conversation.

 Making Friends with Idioms in Tagalog

 Whether you're trying to connect with co-workers, get along with your fellow students, or find a common thread with your new neighbors, familiarizing yourself with some idioms in Tagalog can break the tension.
 Here are some Tagalog idioms to get you started winning hearts and minds in your Filipino community.

 Magaan ang dugo, literally meaning "light blood," is someone who is easy to get along with.
 If you tell someone you're a magaan ang dugo, they'll know you're a good person.

 May Magandang Hinaharap

 May magandang hinaharap is a person with a bright future.
 It's commonly used with children and young adults, understandably.
 If someone says this about you, you're well on your way to being taken out to dinner.